slynko/KataEdwyn/README.md

 - Feature #1:
   - Coffee machine should be able to make an espresso.
-  - A coffee with the correct ingredients is expected as a result of coffee machine work.
+  - A coffee with the correct ingredients is expected as a result.
-  - Ingredient is a value (7) + unit (g) = 7g
-  - There is only one coffee machine which makes different coffee types

 - Feature #2:
   - ...